the-P1neapple/WinJS-Microsoft-Account-Bypass/README.md

 ### 3. Stop at the Secondary Keyboard Layout Screen
    - When you reach the **Secondary Keyboard Layout** screen, **do not click Skip**.
-   - If you accidentally skipped and reached the Network Setup Screen, restart the device.
-You won't be able to open the Developer Console on this screen.
+   - If you accidentally skipped and reached the Network Setup Screen, don't stress.
+I have a guide in the troubleshooting section.</a>

 ### 4. Open the Developer Console
    - Press **Ctrl + Shift + J** to open the Developer Console.
    - Your screen will go dark and will appear with a prompt (indicated by a `>` symbol) at the top left of the screen.
-   > **Note:** If you can't open the console, troubleshooting steps are below
+   > **Note:** If you can't open the console, troubleshooting steps are below.

 ### 5. Enter the Restart Command
    - Type the following command exactly as shown:
      ```javascript
      WinJS.Application.restart("ms-cxh://LOCALONLY")
      ```
 > **Note:** This command is case-sensitive.
 You can use Tab-completion to help:
      - After typing `WinJS.A`, press **Tab** to auto-complete `Application`.
      - After typing `res`, press **Tab** to auto-complete `restart`.